neilchaudhuri/vidya-website/content/blog/welcoming-crmsdc-diversity-technology-consulting-minority-owned-business.markdown

 ---

-I am very proud to announce that the the [Capital Region Minority Supplier Development Council](http://www.crmsdc.org/) (CRMSDC) has certified Vidya as a Minority Business Enterprise.
+I am very proud to announce that the [Capital Region Minority Supplier Development Council](http://www.crmsdc.org/) (CRMSDC) has certified Vidya as a Minority Business Enterprise.

 At Vidya, we have been very privileged to deliver high-quality software to a wide array of commercial and government clients